 Are they a crisis specific to certain ionizer brands?
 Absolutely not.

-Does a Water Ionizer Really Work Differently by Area?
+Does a Water Ionizer Work Differently by Area?

 The Short Answer